 Vision

-We envision a world where court is the last resort for people in dispute.
+We envision a world where court is the last resort for resolving workplace disputes and one in which the conflict resolution skills learned at work make families and communities stronger.

 Mission

-We help employers build more peaceful and productive work experiences.
+We help employers build more peaceful and productive workplaces so everyone has a better work experience.
+We do this by:

 When you look in the center of the English word for corazon, herz, or coeur, there it is: h-E-A-R-t.